SyndicateProtocol/syndicate-appchains/documentation/testnet/docker/ingestor.md

 ## Docker Compose

 Run your ingestors in Docker, using the provided `./docker/ingestor-docker-compose.yml` file.
 Replace all of the templated values.
-Some of the values come from Syndicate, others will be your own values.
+Up-to-date chain config values can be found in the [helm values overrides files](https://github.com/SyndicateProtocol/helm/blob/main/charts/apps/values/testnet/values.yaml).

 > **Note**: The container images run as non-root users.
 Ensure that any mounted directories have appropriate permissions for the container user to read/write.